-Doctor Negligence Attorney in Washington, D.C.
+Doctor Negligence Lawyer in Washington, D.C.

 Medical professionals are expected to use their experience and training to treat patients and provide the best possible care.
 But when a doctor is negligent and someone is injured, it may be possible to file a medical malpractice claim.

-A successful medical malpractice award provides compensation to victims or family members for medical bills, lost income, pain and suffering, and other losses.
+A successful medical malpractice award provides compensation to victims or family members for medical bills, lost income, pain, and suffering, and other losses.
 However, winning a doctor’s negligence claim can be particularly challenging.
 Physicians and facilities are protected by powerful insurers who will work hard to defend against any allegations of malpractice.
 An experienced medical malpractice attorney can help you fight for the justice you’re owed.

 If you suspect that you’ve been the victim of medical malpractice in Washington, D.C., it’s important to act quickly.
 The law generally gives victims three years from the date of the malpractice — or from the date in which the malpractice should have reasonably been discovered — in order to file a claim.
 However, the district also requires that victims give their healthcare provider 90 days’ notice of their intent to sue.
 The unfortunate consequence of this rule is that it may give some victims a very short timeline to file a claim if their statute of limitations is close to expiring.